 In a number of states, a person might be able to work as a paralegal without having any special educational or training background.
 However, since competition to become a paralegal might be competitive, having an impressive resume can work to your advantage – appearing during a job interview with the right background under your belt may also help you in getting your dream job.

 These days, there are numerous training centers and learning facilities in the US that can provide paralegal courses.
 Some of them can take years to complete, while others may be completed in just 15 months.
 For instance, an associate degree in paralegal studies might take about two years to complete at a traditional college.
-At Fremont College, for example, it will only take you 15 months.
+At Fremont University, for example, it will only take you 15 months.

 Other that going to school to become a paralegal there are a few characteristics or personality traits that might help you excel as a personal injury paralegal.
 To become a paralegal specializing in personal injuries, it may be beneficial to be: a multi-tasker, detail-oriented, accurate, team player, personable, poised, and able communicate well.